luca-flemming/AnnotationTable-Plugin/README.md

 3. Once you are done with the whole video you can select all the time points in the log window and copy them in the annotation table excel sheet.
   <img src="https://github.com/luca-flemming/AnnotationTable-Plugin/blob/main/IMAGES/img7.png" width="525" height="345"/>

-   In order to transpose them into the corresponding row you need to paste them into an empty area and select and copy them again.
+   In order to transpose them into the corresponding row you need to paste them into an empty area then select and copy them again.
 Otherwise transpose won’t work unfortunately.
   <img src="https://github.com/luca-flemming/AnnotationTable-Plugin/blob/main/IMAGES/img8.png" width="700" height="460"/>